 Treatment plans for a backache are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the cause of backache, minimizes the discomfort of a backache, decreases the risk of developing serious complications, and helps a person ...Backache Treatments
+Treatment generally involves a multifaceted plan that addresses the cause of backache, minimizes the discomfort of a backache, decreases the risk of developing serious ...Backache Treatments

 Some of the possible treatments listed in sources for treatment of Backache may include:

 The following drugs, medications, substances or toxins are some of the possible

 Always advise your doctor of any medications or treatments you are using,

 including prescription, over-the-counter, supplements, herbal or alternative treatments.

 Some of the comorbid or associated medical symptoms for Backache may include these symptoms:

 Research the causes of these more general types of symptom:

 Research the causes of these symptoms that are similar to, or related to, the symptom Backache:

 Leg cramps at night a classic sign: The symptom of having leg muscle cramps, particularly at night, is a classic sign of undiagnosed diabetes...read more »